visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 This section establishes a secure connection via SSL between browser and BI Hub Server.
 For the initial configuration please skip this section without any changes.
-To configure SSL in all the BI Hub configuration, please follow the [SSL Configuration](#).
+To configure SSL in all the BI Hub configuration, please follow the <Link to={useBaseUrl('docs/installation-guide/advanced/ssl-config')}>SSL Configuration</Link> section.

 ## Elastic Search Section